-The study area is the Schimbrig mass movement located in the northern foothills of the Central Swiss Alps, between Bern and Luzern (Figure 1).
+The study area is the Schimbrig mass movement located in the northern foothills of the Central Swiss Alps, between Bern and Lucerne (Fig. 1).
 This mass movement is categorized as an earthflow, composed of centimetric to decimetric large clasts embedded in a matrix of silt and mud.
-The mass movement is located in the small, i.e. 4 km2 large, Rossloch river catchment, which is part of the Entle river drainage system (Schlunegger et al., 2016a, 2016b).
+The mass movement is located in the small, i.e. 4 km large, Rossloch River catchment, which is part of the Entle River drainage system (Schlunegger et al., 2016a, b).
 Previous studies on the Schimbrig landslide cover a broad temporal surveying scale from decades (Schwab et al., 2008) to one century (Savi et al., 2013).
 Our survey complements earlier work in the sense that we will substantially improve the temporal and particularly the spatial resolution of monitoring.
 The catchment area is composed of three litho-tectonic units, oriented SW-NE.
-The upper part, including the Schimbrig ridge culminating at ca. 1,800 meters a.s.l., is formed by a Late Cretacous to Eocene suite of limestones, marls and quartzites, exposed in the Helvetic thrust nappes.
+The upper part, including the Schimbrig ridge culminating at ca. 1800 m a.s.l., is formed by a Late Cretaceous to Eocene suite of limestones, marls, and quartzites, exposed in the Helvetic thrust nappes.
 The limestones form steep slopes, which are subject to rockfalls (Schlunegger et al., 2016b).
-Subalpine Flysch deposits are dominant in the intermediate part of the catchment between 1,100 and 1,400 meters a.s.l., where the earthflow is situated.
+Subalpine flysch deposits are dominant in the intermediate part of the catchment between 1100 and 1400 m a.s.l., where the earthflow is situated.
 This mass movement covers an area of ca. 45 ha, with a central active part where bare soil is exposed.
-The lower part of the catchment is covered by conglomerate bedrock knobs of the Subalpine Molasse, which form small resistant conglomerates ridges and constrain the flow direction of the earthflow in its lower segment (Schlunegger et al., 2016b).
+The lower part of the catchment is covered by conglomerate bedrock knobs of the subalpine molasse, which form small resistant conglomerates ridges and constrain the flow direction of the earthflow in its lower segment (Schlunegger et al., 2016b).

 Seasonal slip rate variability of the area has been determined by Schwab et al. (2007) based on GPS measurements over a period of 14 months between 2004 and 2005.
-Slip rates were more intense in early spring and late summer and ranged between 0.1 to 0.25 m/month.
-During the other periods, slip rates were much lower and ranged between 0 and 0.1 m/month.
+Slip rates were more intense in early spring and late summer and ranged between 0.1 and 0.25 m month-1.
+During the other periods, slip rates were much lower and ranged between 0 and 0.1 m month-1.
 This displacement pattern has been related to seasonality in soil moisture content.
 The same authors have not identified an immediate response of this earthflow to rainfall rates.
-At the decadal scale, volumetric changes of the Schimbrig flow were quantified using classic photogrammetry based on aerial photos from 1962 to 1998 by Schwab et al. (2008).
-They showed that extreme and episodic changes in slope morphology do not affect the long-term sediment transport to the channel network.
+On the decadal scale, volumetric changes of the Schimbrig flow were quantified using classic photogrammetry based on aerial photos from 1962 to 1998 by Schwab et al. (2008).
+They showed that extreme and episodic changes in slope morphology do not affect the longterm sediment transport to the channel network.
 Based on dendrogeomorphic analyses, Savi et al. (2013) qualitatively assessed the spatial pattern of geomorphic activity within the Schimbrig area over the last 150 years.
 Their analyses showed that the earthflow is a source of sediment, and the material mobilized by gravity is slowly supplying material to the drainage network by slow ground movements.